accredited icon

 Submitting another application to another provider will not result in a faster result.
 In fact, it would probably slow the process due to the system trying to process the same person twice.

 Once you have submitted your application, nothing can be done to speed up the process.
-A police check will only be released once the police agencies are completely satisfied with the application assessment.
+A Nationally Coordinated Criminal History Check will only be released once the police agencies are completely satisfied with the application assessment.

-Rest assured, CrimCheck is known for its very quick turnaround of police checks.
+Rest assured, CrimCheck is known for its very quick turnaround of Nationally Coordinated Criminal History Checks.

 If I have a criminal record, will it cause delays?